TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 Then I came out to *everyone*.
 It was super easy.
 I felt silly for waiting so long.
 The vast majority of people were fine.
 The occasional person acted weird.

-Either way, it was a thrill.
-It was a rush.
-It gave me an endorphin high.
+Either way, it gave me a rush - an endorphin high.

 It was the beginning of those `"wow, you're so brave and beautiful"` comments that I've now learned to hate.